 **PLEASE NOTE: The AT Student Admission Committee makes recommendations to The Graduate School regarding admission status.
 The Graduate School reserves the right to reject the committee’s recommendation and/or require additional information from the student.

-- Front and back copies of current First Aid and Professional Rescuer CPR Certifications (including Adult, Child, Infant CPR, Two-person CPR, bag-valve mask, and AED; approximate cost is $29).
+- Front and back copies of current First Aid and CPR Certifications (including Adult, Child, Infant CPR, Two-person CPR, bag-valve-mask, and AED).

 - A completed Student Medical/Immunization Form (PDF) to show evidence of all immunizations required by UNCG.
 Students who have not completed at least the first 2 shots of the HBV series will NOT be permitted to engage in clinical rotations.